Xtreme Pro Wrestling: Reunions (2008, 2009, 2011)

-Revival (2021–present)
+Revival (2021–2025)

 During the summer of 2021, Zicari announced on Instagram and Twitter his plans to relaunch XPW.

 The first event of the revived XPW, Rebirth, streamed on FITE TV pay-per-view from the Main Street Armory in Rochester, New York on November 7, 2021.
 Eight wrestlers competed during the event in a traditional single-elimination tournament for the then-vacated XPW World Heavyweight Championship, which was won by Brian Cage.

 XPW's Killifornia event took place at the Derby Room in Pomona, California on April 9, 2022.
 During the event, sixteen wrestlers competed in Baptized in Blood, XPW's signature deathmatch tournament, for the XPW King of the Deathmatch Championship.
 The tournament was won by Shlak.
 Beautiful Disaster took place on June 25 and featured an eight-woman tournament to determine the first holder of the XPW Women's Championship.
 In the tournament final, Taya Valkyrie defeated Kamille Brickhouse, Ludark Shaitan, and Sage Sin Supreme in a ladder match to win the title.

-TV series (2000–2003, 2021–present)
+TV series (2000–2003, 2021–2025)

 From April 2000 until March 2003, XPW ran a locally televised TV show, simply known as XPW TV.
-The show original aired on KDOC-TV in Los Angeles, California, but later switched to WBGN-TV in Philadelphia, Pennsylvania, when the promotion relocated to that city.
+The show originally aired on KDOC-TV in Los Angeles, California, but later switched to WBGN-TV in Philadelphia, Pennsylvania, when the promotion relocated to that city.
 Following the relocation to Philadelphia, XPW TV would be referred to as XPW Monday Nightmare, with the television series airing on Mondays instead of its original Saturday night timeslot.

 In November 2002, Kris Kloss was removed from XPW TVs announcing booth and replaced with former ECW commentator Joey Styles.
 Styles, however, left the company in December 2002, only spending about one month in the promotion.

 In 2009, the first three seasons of XPW TV were released on DVD by Big Vision Entertainment.
 XPW TV matches have also been extras on several other Big Vision wrestling DVDs, including the DVD releases of Forever Hardcore and Hardcore Homecoming.

 The series was revived in 2021 with weekly episodes airing on FITE TV.
 Following the end of the XPW-FITE partnership in 2022, XPW TV moved to Stream XPW, XPW's own streaming service.